Generic Name: tobramycin (TOE-bra-MYE-sin)

 - PREGNANCY and BREAST-FEEDING: Tobramycin has been shown to cause harm to the fetus.
 If you think you may be pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using tobramycin while you are pregnant.
-It is not known if tobramycin is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while taking tobramycin.

 Possible side effects of tobramycin: